Self-help books often promote the power of positive daily affirmations.

 3. Positive Affirmations by Anandra Rose

 You can listen to this soft and gentle 33-minute track (available on Audible here) of motivational affirmations anywhere, including as you drift off to sleep.
 Straightforward and uplifting, this track can help you shift your attitude away from negative thoughts.
+You will have to subscribe to an Audible trial to get it.

 If you’re a reader and want to learn more, here are some nice books that you can order or download in whatever format suits you best.